robertbraeutigam/scan/README.md

 #### Frame type: 04 (Application Message)

-The actual payload of the application layer described in the next chapters.
+The actual payload of the application layer is described in the next chapters.
 This message may be sent by both the initiator and responder.

 Payload structure: